- Cluster headaches are most common between adolescence and middle age, but can occur at any age.

 As a last resort, a surgical procedure can be used to disable the trigeminal nerve.
 The surgery can cause permanent pain relief for some patients, but serious side effects, such as permanent facial numbness, can result.

 You may be able to prevent cluster headaches by avoiding the following:

 - strenuous activities

 - hot baths

-Cluster headaches are not life threatening, but there is no cure for them.
-Your headaches may become more or less frequent and more or less painful over time, or they may eventually disappear completely.
+Cluster headaches are not life-threatening, but there is no cure for them.
+With these tips and treatments, your headaches may become less frequent and less painful over time, or they may eventually disappear completely.